Taverns in North America: Meeting place and community center

 In rural communities, the tavern was a very important public space since it offered the community a place not only to meet but also to conduct business.
 The tavern also acted as an impromptu court house, where rules could be made, and disputes could be settled.
 From 1660 to 1665, the Virginia government met in Jamestown at the local taverns.
 From 1749 to 1779, the Mosby Tavern was the courthouse, jail, and militia rendezvous for Cumberland County, Virginia and later for Powhatan County, Virginia.
 Gifford Dalley managed City Tavern in Philadelphia, which served as an unofficial meeting place for the First Continental Congress, and in documents, he served as the Keeper of the Door for the First, Second, and Third United States Congresses.
-Daily's brother-in-law, Samuel Fraunces, owned Fraunces Tavern in New York City, where Congress met while City Hall was under construction.
+Dalley's brother-in-law, John Simmons, owned Simmons' Tavern in New York City, where New York's City Mayor James Duane was sworn into office while City Hall was being refurbished after the Revolutionary War.
 The last time Congress met at a tavern it was at Fraunces Tavern.
-The Tun Tavern in Philadelphia is regarded as twhere the U.S. Marines were first recruited.
+The Tun Tavern in Philadelphia is regarded as the place where the U.S. Marines were first recruited.
 Neither place still exists, but a reconstruction of City Tavern in Philadelphia still operates.